-A bill just passed by the House would further restrict cell phone usage while driving in Kentucky.
+A bill just passed by the House would further restrict cell phone use while driving in Kentucky.
+The bill moves onto the Kentucky Senate after passage in the House by a 62-32 margin.

 Kentucky House Bill 33 would create “no phone” zones in school zones when caution lights are on, and in construction zones on the roadway, making it illegal for a driver to dial a hand-held phone in these zones.